DavidEaton/Menominee/DevelopmentProcess.md

         /// we don’t ever have to expose it outside of the aggregate (Organization).

 ### [ApiController] Attribute
-... makes the next two checks unnecessary :)
+... makes the next two checks in Controllers unnecessary.
-We used to have include these checks in MANY controller methods.
+We used to have to include these checks in MANY controller methods.
 No more!

             if (model == null)
                 throw new ArgumentNullException(nameof(model));